 Jog Latvia in the World

-Latvians and friends of Latvia worldwide are invited to run or walk a route resembling the geographic shape of Latvia, leaving virtual imprints of Latvia around the world.
+Latvians and friends of Latvia worldwide are invited to run or walk a route resembling the geographic shape of Latvia, thus leaving virtual imprints of Latvia around the world.
 The Latvian Institute together with the NGO, Virtual Club of Runners “Noskrien.LV”, launched this Centenary initiative “Jog Latvia in the World” on April 7, 2017, as part of Latvia’s Centenary Celebration.
 Be it a marathon, a half marathon, or a shorter distance around your town or city, challenge yourself for Latvia – use one of our premade routes or put together one of your own on your favourite sports app and use the hashtag #izskrienLatviju.
 Share it with friends, family members and neighbours.
-Find the routes here.
+Jogging routes in many cities of the world are available here.